Endoscopy Procedure and the endoscopist

 There are 4 main features that allow to be confident to have reached the cecum: the ileocecal valve, the tridate fold, the appendiceal orifice, and transillumination in the right iliac fossa.
 Routine intubation of the terminal ileum is recommended.
 This is particularly important if lesions are suspected in the small bowel (e.g. inflammatory bowel diseases).
 A biopsy of the ileum is the only 100% proof that the examination has been complete.
 Photographs are obtained of the main landmarks and of any lesions detected.
 Withdrawal of the instrument is a very important step.
 Each segment must be examined carefully as the instrument is pulled back in order to identify any lesions that may have been missed on the way in.

 Colonoscopy is performed by the endoscopist (gastroenterologist or colorectal surgeon- proctologist).
 Gastroenterologists and proctologists must work as a team to improve patient’s colorectal diseases management.
 As a matter of fact, inflammatory bowel diseases are first treated medically by the gastroenterologist and in case of no response or development of complications, the colorectal surgeon is ready to intervene.
 The gastroenterologist may remove a polyp that turns out to be malignant and refer the patient to the colorectal surgeon for further management.
 Colonoscopy tests are performed in many hospitals, but an expert endoscopist is needed to improve detection and identification of lesions and reduce complication rate.
 The colonoscopy procedure is performed as a day case and the patient is discharged as soon as the effect of sedation medications wears off.
-The cost of colonoscopy in Dubai can be very high.
+The cost of colonoscopy in Dubai and Abu Dhabi can be very high.
 However, Dr. Antonio offers very competitive rates that suit every insurance or cash payers

 indications for an emergency colon and Rectal Endoscopy